mono/website/_posts/2018-05-29-mono-on-aix-and-ibm-i.md

 files and per-process address spaces, and IBM i normally does not, so how do you make these incongruent systems work?

-To try to bridge the gap, IBM i also has an “Integrated File System,” that supports byte-stream file objects in a true hierarchical file system directory hierarchy.
+To try to bridge the gap, IBM i also has an “Integrated File System” that supports byte-stream file objects in a true hierarchical file system directory hierarchy.
 For running Unix programs that expect their own address space, IBM i provides something called "teraspace" that provides a large private address space per process or job.
-This requires IBM i to completely changes the MMU mode and does a cache flush every time it enters and exits the Unix world, making system calls somewhat expensive; in particular, forking and I/O. While some system calls are not implemented, there are more than enough to port non-trivial AIX programs to the PASE environment, even with its quirks and
+This requires IBM i to completely changes the MMU mode and does a cache/TLB flush every time it enters and exits the Unix world, making system calls somewhat expensive; in particular, forking and I/O. While some system calls are not implemented, there are more than enough to port non-trivial AIX programs to the PASE environment, even with its quirks and